 Each of Edward C. Johnson 3rd and FMR Corp., through control of Fidelity Management Trust Company, has sole dispositive power over 208,070 shares of Common Stock and sole voting power over 189,870 shares of Common Stock.
 Fidelity International Limited, a foreign-based subsidiary of FMR Corp. which provides investment advisory and management services, is the beneficial owner of 57,000 shares of Common Stock.
 FMR Corp. and Fidelity International Limited are of the view that they are not acting as a "group" for purposes of Section 13(d) under the Securities Exchange Act of 1934, as amended, and that they are not otherwise required to attribute to each other the beneficial ownership of securities beneficially owned by the other corporation.
-However, FMR Corp. filed the Schedule 13G on a voluntary basis as if all of the shares are beneficially owned by FMR Corp., Edward C. Johnson 3rd, Fidelity Management & Research Company and the Fa Mid Cap Stock Fund (other than percentage ownership) is as of December 31, 2005, as set forth in a Schedule 13G dated February 14, 2006 and filed with the SEC.
+However, FMR Corp. filed the Schedule 13G on a voluntary basis as if all of the shares are beneficially owned by FMR Corp. and Fidelity International Limited on a joint basis.
+Information as to the shares of Common Stock that may be deemed beneficially owned by FMR Corp., Edward C. Johnson 3rd, Fidelity Management & Research Company and the Fa Mid Cap Stock Fund (other than percentage ownership) is as of December 31, 2005, as set forth in a Schedule 13G dated February 14, 2006 and filed with the SEC.